yearn/yearn-devdocs/docs/getting-started/guides/how-to-understand-strategies-descriptions.md

 - Curve is the most well-known and largest stablecoin swap protocol.
 - CRV is the token Curve mints
 - CRV can be locked for veCRV (untradeable) to receive curve protocol [profits](#yield--profit).
-- veCRV also has governance power over the Curve protocol and allows to boost rewards for adding liquidity to their [pools](#liquidity-pool).
+- veCRV also has governance power over the Curve protocol and allows boosting rewards for adding liquidity to their [pools](#liquidity-pool).
 ### 3pool
 - 3pool refers to the [DAI / USDT / USDC](#usdc--dai--usdt) curve [liquidity pool](#liquidity-pool).
 ### Tricrypto